barricklab/ostir/README.md

 ```

 Parameters:
-- `seq`: mRNA sequence to search for translation initiation sites (REQUIRED)
+- `seq`: mRNA sequence to search for translation initiation sites.
+(REQUIRED)
-- `start`: Most 5' position to consider a start codon beginning (1-indexed)
+- `start`: Most 5' position to consider a start codon beginning.
+(1-indexed)
-- `end`: "Most 3' position to consider a start codon beginning (1-indexed)"
+- `end`: "Most 3' position to consider a start codon beginning.
+(1-indexed)"
 - `name`: Name or id of the sequence to include in output.
 - `aSD`: anti-Shine-Dalgarno sequence.
-Defaults to that of E. coli.
+Defaults to that of *E. coli*.
 - `threads`: Number of parallel processes to launch during prediction.
 - `verbose`: Prints debug information